puicoding555/Object-Oriented-Analysis-and-Design-for-Information-Systems/README.md

 # Store Management System (Object-Oriented Analysis and Design)
-Presented as a general system project structure
+Presented as a general system project structure (Online Business)

 ## 🔧 Technologies Used
 | Component | Description |